kkestell/smidge/README.md

-# Recipes
+# Smidge

-A Python library and CLI utility that parses structured recipe text with custom markup syntax, supporting recipe components, steps, ingredients, and YAML frontmatter metadata.
+A plain-text file format for structured recipes, a Python library for parsing, and a command-line application for converting them to PDFs.

 ## Recipe Format

-The Recipes format is a simple, structured way to write recipes in plain text files that's easy to read and write.
+The Smidge format is a simple, structured way to write recipes in plain text files that's easy to read and write.

 ### Two Forms